 Network Operations Centre

-Nashua ECN has developed a state-of-the-art NOC which is capable of monitoring Nashua ECN’s national voice and data network.
-The NOC enables Nashua ECN to be more proactive in anticipating, localizing and isolating problems.
-When problems occur, the activities of the frontline personnel are coordinated and dispatched from a single control point based in Rosebank, Johannesburg.
+ECN has developed a state-of-the-art NOC which is capable of monitoring ECN’s national voice and data network.
+The NOC enables ECN to be more proactive in anticipating, localizing and isolating problems.
+When problems occur, the activities of the frontline personnel are coordinated and dispatched from a single control point based in Midrand, Johannesburg.
 The NOC is also capable of providing an up to the minute, real-time visual summary of the status of the entire network.

 Intelligent Switching Platform